michaeldmcqueen/resources.gmt.com-website/_workcamp_resources/3-pretrip-meetings/adult-pre-trip-meeting.md

 *First, let’s watch this Adult Expectations video.
 (After watching the video, see if there are any questions/comments.
 Next review these few additional reminders to ensure the best experience for your adults.)*

 1\.
 BREATHE<br><br>Say: *The first idea we’ll discuss is “Breathe.”
 The idea of breathing is to know your personal limits and find ways to recharge so we can all be great adults for our teens.
-It may sound weird to talk about this topic before the trip–before you’re tired, stressed, overwhelmed, stretched, etc.–but let’s take the time now to think about how to take care of ourselves during the trip.&nbsp;*
+It may sound weird to talk about this topic before the trip–before you’re tired, stressed, overwhelmed, stretched, etc.–but let’s take the time now to think about how to take care of ourselves during the trip.*&nbsp;

 *Let’s be honest, mission trips are tiring.
 We will be serving long days, working hard on our projects, dealing with youth and issues, other adults, and we’ll be getting less sleep than we are used to.
-It’s exhausting\!
+It’s exhausting!
 We will need to think ahead and take advantage of every opportunity to take care of ourselves.
 Each of us will need to look for opportunities to grab downtime when we can.
 Let’s brainstorm ideas of how and when we can find downtime.* (Use the board to gather ideas from everyone.)&nbsp;

-Say: *We need to communicate\!
+Say: *We need to communicate!
 Be honest if you need a break or a nap or just a quick run to get coffee.
 Our teenagers– and the other youth on the mission trip–will know if we are worn out, tired, and grumpy.
-When you have a chance to take a break, take it.&nbsp;*
+When you have a chance to take a break, take it.*&nbsp;

 2\.
 UNDERSTAND

 * Say: *You are going to be surrounded by teenagers for this trip, so let’s talk about how to relate to them.
-Keep in mind that you’ll be interacting with both kids from our group and kids from all over the country\!
+Keep in mind that you’ll be interacting with both kids from our group and kids from all over the country!
 These kids will be from different churches and may have very different backgrounds than us.
 Here are a couple of ideas we need to keep in mind:*

 DON’T BE “THE BOSS”